-Heart of Darkness by Joseph Campbell

-The Dubliners by James Joyce

-The Wasteland by T.S.
-Eliot

-Murder in the Cathedral by T.S.
-Eliot

-The Once and Future King by T.H.
-White

-Brave New World by Aldous Huxley

-Animal Farm by George Orwell

-Any one of The Lord of the Rings series by J.R.R.
-Tolkien (NOT The Hobbit)

-Any one of The Space Trilogy novels by C.S.
-Lewis

-The Great Divorce by C.S.
-Lewis

-The Man Born to be King by Dorothy L. Sayers

-Any of the Lord Peter Wimsey or Harriet Vane novels by Dorothy L. Sayers

-Murder on the Orient Express by Agatha Christie

-To the Lighthouse by Virginia Woolf

-Howard's End by E.M.
-Forster

-Things Fall Apart by Chinua Achebe
+Pygmalion by George Bernard Shaw Heart of Darkness by Joseph Campbell The Dubliners by James Joyce The Wasteland by T.S.
+Eliot Murder in the Cathedral by T.S.
+Eliot The Once and Future King by T.H.
+White Brave New World by Aldous Huxley 1984 by George Orwell Rebecca by Daphne Du Maurier The Great Divorce by C.S.
+Lewis The Screwtape Letters by C.S.
+Lewis And Then There Were None by Agatha Christie To the Lighthouse by Virginia Woolf Howard's End by E.M.
+Forster Things Fall Apart by Chinua Achebe Lord of the Flies by William Golding